lum3on/ComfyUI_AudioTools/README.md

 Recent Changes:

+**Version 1.1.06**
+- fixed compatibility of the Speech-to-text Node with https://github.com/niknah/ComfyUI-F5-TTS

 **Version 1.1.05**
 - added srt output to the Speech-to-Text Node
 - fixed some edge case errors in the Speech-to-text Node